michaelmarty/UniDec/readme.md

 ## Change Log

+v.2.6.7

+*Space+Middle Click* on any line plot will now automatically add peak annotation.
+Simply Space+Middle Click again to turn it off.
+For those on a laptop, Alt+Left Click will also toggle between labelling and not. build.

+v.2.6.6

+*Shift+Middle Click* on any plot will now spawn a window to specify the x range manually.
+*Alt+Middle Click* on any plot will now spawn a window to specify the y range manually.
+Fixed legend in UltraMeta.

 v.2.6.5

 Added Ctrl+Click on any plot window to bring up a dialog to change the rcParams from matplotlib (https://matplotlib.org/users/customizing.html).